verisianHQ/core-contributor/README.md

 `git checkout <new-branch-name>` \
 *IMPORTANT NOTE* - if you've committed more than once on main, you'll need to replace `HEAD~1` with `HEAD~n` where `n` is the number of commits you've made

-***I've made some changes that I want to push to the repo and other changes that I don't want to keep*** In the source control sidebar panel (the icon is three dots connected by lines), you will see all of the changes you've made. \
+> ***I've made some changes that I want to push to the repo and other changes that I don't want to keep***

+In the source control sidebar panel (the icon is three dots connected by lines), you will see all of the changes you've made. \
 You can right-click on any of these and select 'Discard Changes' \
 This will completely remove your changes, so make sure you don't want them before doing this!

+> ***I want to work on multiple rules at once!***

+You can!
+You can create multiple branches for different rules and they will all be isolated from each other.
+Just make sure to use `checkout` commands or the console to switch to the relevant branch before you make changes.